 I took this photo in the Arctic near Svalbard years ago.
-A scientist lived alone in this hut, hiding from the ice bears and the ice-cold weather for a whole year, 6 months in pitch darkness.
+A scientist lived alone in this hut, hiding from the ice bears and the ice-cold weather for a whole year, of which six months were in pitch-black darkness.
 He was well prepared.
 He collected a year’s newspapers and brought them with to his cabin.
-Every evening he would put a newspaper outside the door, to motivate him to get up in the morning and read the paper with his coffee.
-Getting up and getting into a routine was important or he would not have survived.
+Every evening he would put a newspaper outside the door to motivate him to get up in the morning and read the paper whilst sipping his coffee.
+Getting up and getting into a routine were important things, or he would not have survived.

-After listening to all the economists we made our financial projections on how to get over the Covid-19 period that lay in front of us.
-We had to climb this mountain for the next 3-4 months and looked at various scenarios.
+After listening to all the economists and financial advisors, we made our financial projections on how to surmount the Covid-19 period that lay in front of us.
+We had to climb this mountain for the next three to four months, and looked at various scenarios.
 We decided the safest option to ensure the continued viability of our Group would be to start off with a 50% reduction of our staff’s salaries and then add the Unemployment Insurance Fund (UIF) contributions on top.
-Everybody said this was a wise decision and we prepared the salary slips.
+Everybody reckoned this was a wise decision and we prepared the salary slips.

 A few nights later I could not sleep.
-Tossing and turning in my bed I eventually decided to get up and have my quiet time.
-After a time of prayer and asking for wisdom and understanding how to get over this Covid-19 mountain in front of us, God spoke.
+Tossing and turning in my bed, I eventually decided to get up and have my quiet time.
+After a time of prayer and asking for wisdom and understanding regarding the Covid-19 challenges, God spoke.

 “I will go before you and level the mountain.
-I will give you hidden treasures … so that you may know that I am your God” Isaiah 45:2+3
+I will give you hidden treasures … so that you may know that I am your God.”
+(Isaiah 45:2 and 3)

 “I will be with you; I will never leave you nor forsake you.
-Be strong and very courageous ….have I not commanded you?
+Be strong and very courageous … have I not commanded you?
 Be strong and courageous.
 Do not be afraid, do not be discouraged, for the Lord your God will be with you.”
+(Joshua 1:5-9)

-“Let us therefore come boldly unto the throne of Grace, that we obtain mercy, and find grace to help in time of need.”
+“Let us therefore come boldly unto the throne of grace, that we obtain mercy, and find grace to help in time of need.”
+(Hebrews 4:16)

 “Be strong and courageous.
 Do not be afraid or discouraged, for the Lord God, my God, is with you.
-He will not fail you or forsake you.” (the 3rd reminder to be strong and courageous and not to fear in as many minutes!)
+He will not fail you or forsake you.”
+1 Chronicles 28:20 (The third reminder to be strong and courageous, and not to fear in as many minutes!)

 “After you prayed stop all self-effort, it hinders God’s work.
 Wait in an attitude of praise and do only what He tells you.
-Sit still, do nothing except trusts in the Lord.
-Do not be tempted to take the battle into your own hands!!
+Sit still, do nothing except trust in the Lord.
+Do not be tempted to take the battle into your own hands!!”

 “God wants to teach us a different set of values, so that the kind of thing we started out wanting, becomes secondary.
 God has something in mind for us that is far greater than the interest we began with.”

-I knew we had to be strong and courageous and not afraid to take a bold step in faith.
-Over the years we have taken many bold steps in faith and not once did God ‘drop’ us!
-I spoke to my son Nico and we decided to pay 100% of our staff’s salaries while trusting God for the outcome.
-UIF paid on time, more than what we expected.
-The banks agreed to our request more than a month ago to wave our loan repayments and our suppliers agreed to help us with the foreign exchange losses due to the weak Rand – nothing but favor and grace in God’s eyes.
+I knew we had to be strong and courageous, and not afraid to take a bold step in faith.
+We had taken many a bold step in faith over the years and not once did God let us down!
+I spoke to my son Nico and we decided to pay 100% of our staff’s salaries, while trusting God for the outcome.
+The UIF paid on time, and actually more than what we expected.
+The banks agreed to our request to wave our loan repayments for a certain period of time, and our suppliers agreed to help us with the foreign exchange losses due to the weak Rand – nothing but favour and grace in God’s eyes.

 “The Lord bless you and keep you;